Maetti79/Proof-of-API-Work-PoAPW-/README.md

 PoAPW tokens are:

 * utility and settlement units
+* usage‑driven
-* non-yield-bearing
+* non‑yield‑bearing
-* usage-driven
+* non‑investment products

-No profit promises are made.
+PoAPW is designed for **enterprise, auditability, and regulatory clarity**.

 ---

 ## Conclusion

-Proof of API-Work provides a pragmatic foundation for machine-native economies.
+Proof of API‑Work establishes a simple, enforceable rule for machine economies:

-By tying tokens to successful API execution and real infrastructure costs, PoAPW enables:

-* sustainable usage-based pricing
-* autonomous AI commerce
-* enterprise-grade trust
+> **Pay only for successful work.**

+By embedding payment into API calls, anchoring value to infrastructure cost, and strictly bounding minting, PoAPW enables trustworthy, autonomous software markets.

 PoAPW is not designed to speculate.

-It is designed to **run software**.
+It is designed to **run infrastructure**.